daveneeley/daveneeley.github.io/_posts/2016-12-28-artifactory-prune-report.markdown

 date: 2016-12-28 16:40
 ---

 My team uses Artifactory as our binary repository.
 If you're reading this, you probably use it too.
-It has this neat ability to 'prune unreferenced data'.
+It has this neat ability to [prune unreferenced data](https://www.jfrog.com/confluence/display/RTF/Regular+Maintenance+Operations#RegularMaintenanceOperations-Storage).
 An admin feature to be grateful for when needed, but the fact that you need it means something's busted in a bad way.

 As the documentation points out: